Generic Name: oxycodone and acetaminophen

 Acetaminophen, USP 325 mg

-All strengths of Endocet also contain the following inactive ingredients: Colloidal silicon dioxide, croscarmellose sodium, crospovidone, microcrystalline cellulose, povidone, pregelatinized cornstarch, and stearic acid.
+All strengths of Endocet also contain the following inactive ingredients: Colloidal silicon dioxide, croscarmellose sodium, microcrystalline cellulose, povidone, pregelatinized cornstarch, and stearic acid.
+May also contain crospovidone.
 In addition, the 2.5 mg/325 mg strength contains FD&C Red No. 40 Aluminum Lake.
 The 7.5 mg/325 mg strength contains FD&C Yellow No. 6 Aluminum Lake.
 The 10 mg/325 mg strength contains D&C Yellow No. 10 Aluminum Lake.
 The 7.5 mg/325 mg strength and the 10 mg/325 mg strength may also contain corn starch.

 Oxycodone Hydrochloride and Acetaminophen Tablets contain oxycodone, 14- hydroxydihydrocodeinone, a semisynthetic opioid analgesic which occurs as a white to off-white fine crystalline powder.
 The molecular formula for oxycodone hydrochloride is C18H21NO4 ∙ HCl and the molecular weight is 351.82.
 It is derived from the opium alkaloid, thebaine, and may be represented by the following structural formula: